liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/05-creating-a-maven-repository.markdown

 # Creating a Maven Repository

-You'll frequently want to share Liferay artifacts and modules with teammates, or manage your repositories using a GUI.
+You'll frequently want to share Liferay artifacts and modules with teammates or manage your repositories using a GUI.
 Sonatype Nexus is a valuable tool for managing your repositories.
 It's a Maven repository management server that facilitates creating and managing release servers, snapshot servers, and proxy servers.
-There are several other Maven repository management servers you can use (e.g., [Artifactory](https://www.jfrog.com/artifactory/)), but this tutorial focuses on Nexus.
+There are several other Maven repository management servers you can use (for example, [Artifactory](https://www.jfrog.com/artifactory/)), but this tutorial focuses on Nexus.

-To create a Maven repository using Nexus, first download [Nexus](http://www.sonatype.org/nexus/) and follow the instructions at [http://books.sonatype.com/nexus-book/reference/install.html](http://books.sonatype.com/nexus-book/reference/install.html) to install and start it.
+To create a Maven repository using Nexus, download [Nexus](http://www.sonatype.org/nexus/) and follow the instructions at [http://books.sonatype.com/nexus-book/reference/install.html](http://books.sonatype.com/nexus-book/reference/install.html) to install and start it.